 Some Boards are hesitant to change accounting mid fiscal year.
 The fear may be that the accounting for the fiscal year end will be convoluted or inaccurate and can interfere with a year-end audit or tax filing.
 Or the fear may be that it is a lot of work.
 You don’t have to fear the mid-year accounting change.
 To help explain I will answer the question: how does transitioning HOA or Condo Community accounting work?

 A “transition” is the process when a community switches from one way of doing business to another.
 This can be switching from a self-managed board volunteer doing the accounting work or a community changing from full-management to self-management (read our post on transitioning away from your current manager) or other communities splitting up the accounting from their management company (read more here).
 In all of these situations a new financial management company, like Community Financials, will be setting the community up in its accounting software and handling most of the details.
+Ultimately, it is no secret that the accounting sector can benefit from automation software such as workflow software.
+It will, therefore, be interesting to see what the future holds for accounting software as more and more companies seek out technology to streamline their business operations.

 How long does a transition take?
 Typically it take a month but we have also had communities sign up and we start the following week.
 Transitions typically include changing the collection process, bill payment process and financial reporting systems.